 Of course, there wasn't enough rock to build a church on at the time.
 So they started to drop boatloads of rocks and scuttle old boats around the spot.
 Other sailors also began to drop rocks on the spot as they headed out to sea, in hopes of being protected while they were away.
-By 1484, 32 years after they found they icon, there was an island with a chapel on it.
+By 1484, 32 years after they found the icon, there was an island with a chapel on it.

 The chapel lost a lot of its treasure on 22nd June 1624 when pirates from Tunisia and Carthage attacked Perast, destroyed the churches and took most of the population into slavery.
 But by 1630, almost 200 years after the project started, it was rebuilt by the Venetians as we see it today.

-Entrance to the church and museum includes a guided tour through both.
-The guide will tell you all about the history and the artifacts in the church, and the tour takes about 30 minutes.
+Entrance to the museum and church of Our Lady of the Rocks includes a guided tour through both.
+The guide will tell you all about the history and the artifacts in the church, and the tour takes about 20 minutes.